coderRaj07/warden-test-one/README.md

 ## 🏠 Property Weather Service

 This project provides a backend API to fetch properties along with live weather information.
-It uses **PostgreSQL** via Prisma, **Redis** for caching, and includes pagination, search, and weather filtering.
+It uses **MySQL** via Prisma, **Redis** for caching, and includes pagination, search, and weather filtering.

 ---